 Indirect: Indirect fire, usually referring to mortars and rockets.

 inside the wire: Inside an enemy combatant detention facility.
-Working "inside the wire" of the enemy combatant detention facility can lead to stress for the US troops working here.
-But experts and leaders are working hard to help servicemembers deal with the unique conditions of working in an isolated island base such as Guantanamo.
+Working "inside the wire" of the enemy combatant detention facility can lead to stress for U.S. troops working here.
+But experts and leaders are working hard to help service members deal with the unique conditions of working in an isolated island base such as Guantanamo.
 Troops working inside the wire must pass through several sets of intimidating double gates.
-They always cover their nametapes and never call each other by their real names while they're near detainees.
-Vietnam-era phrase for the perimeter of any US base in Vietnam.
+They always cover their name tapes and never call each other by their real names when they're near detainees.
+It's the Vietnam-era phrase for the perimeter of any U.S. base in Vietnam.

-KAF: That stands for Kandahar Air Field.
-That is the main base of operations for the Southern part of Afghanistan.
-The main post is big and has lots of people, it is a main transportation hub -- both Helo and Fixed Wing -- also Convoys of Humvees going in and out.
+KAF: Kandahar Airfield, the main base of operations for the southern part of Afghanistan.
+The main post is big, has lots of people and is a main transportation hub -- both helo and fixed wing.
+Also, convoys of Humvees go in and out.

-LN: Local National.
-A citizen of Iraq, if you're in Iraq, Afghanistan if you're in Afghanistan, etc. Usually encountered as labor brought on post to do construction or other labor.
+LN: Local national.
+A citizen of Iraq, if you're in Iraq, Afghanistan if you're in Afghanistan, etc. Usually brought on post to do construction or other labor.

 Mortaritaville: Nickname for LSA Anaconda, a major base near Balad, reflecting the frequent mortar attacks.

-Muj (pronounced: Mooj): Short for Mujahadeen.
-Formally a person who wages jihad, informally used for the Iraqi Insurgents starting in 2005.
+Muj (pronounced: Mooj): Short for Mujahideen.
+Formally a person who wages jihad, informally used for the Iraqi insurgents starting in 2005.